Associate MEMBERS

 Jennifer Yeghicheyan

-As co-director and postdoctoral research coordinator for the project that would result in the book*Prisons* withLaurent Solini and Sylvain Ferez, Jennifer Yeghicheyan subsequently served as a Temporary Teaching and Research Assistant at the Santesih laboratory.
-She continues her work by co-directing, with Laurent Solini and Jean-Charles Basson, the project “From One Care Institution to Another: An Exploratory Study of the Institutional Socialization of Youth in the Criminal Justice System,” under the joint supervision of Cresco (Center for Research in Social Sciences, Body, and Sport – EA 4719) and Santesih.
+As co-director and postdoctoral research coordinator for the project that would lead to the book*Prisons* withLaurent Solini and Sylvain Ferez, Jennifer Yeghicheyan subsequently served as a Temporary Teaching and Research Associate at the Santesih laboratory.
+She continued her work by co-directing, with Laurent Solini and Jean-Charles Basson, the project “From One Care Institution to Another: An Exploratory Study of the Institutional Socialization of Youth in the Juvenile Justice System,” under the joint supervision of Cresco (Center for Research in Social Sciences, Body, and Sport—EA 4719) and Santesih.

 • 2016–2018 Organizer of seminars for young researchers and research seminars, Santesih, University of Montpellier